-In the Azure Stack Development Kit, usage data reporting requires subscriptions that are created in the global Azure system.
+Usage data reporting in Azure Stack Development Kit, requires the subscriptions to be created in the global Azure system.
 Subscriptions created in one of the sovereign clouds (the Azure Government, Azure Germany, and Azure China clouds) cannot be registered with Azure, so they don’t support usage data reporting.

 How can users identify Azure Stack usage data in the Azure billing portal?

 Users can see the Azure Stack usage data in the usage details file.
 To know about how to get the usage details file, refer to the download usage file from the Azure Account Center article.
 The usage details file contains the Azure Stack meters that identify Azure Stack storage and VMs.
 All resources used in Azure Stack are reported under the region named “Azure Stack.”